Power of quantum measurement in simulating unphysical operations: Quantum interference supplies the advantage

-{\textbf{\emph{Quantum interference supplies the advantage.---}}} The advantage of measurement-controlled post-processing over QPD is substantiated by the numerical results presented above.
+The advantage of measurement-controlled post-processing over QPD is substantiated by the numerical results presented above.
 Consequently, it is pertinent to inquire about the underlying physical property that contributes to these enhancements.
 Here, we suggest that quantum interference is the key of such improvements.

 Upon closer examination, the only difference between measurement-controlled post-processing and QPD lies in their respective methodologies of operation sampling.
 QPD first samples an operation according to a fixed priori probability distribution and then performs the sampled operation.
 On the other hand, measurement-controlled post-processing does not have such a priori probability distribution.
 As depicted in Fig.~\ref{fig:model_comparison}(b), it first applies an aggregate quantum operation to the input state, which creates interference between the paths leading to different measurement outcomes associated with different physical operations waiting to be sampled.
 The probability of getting each outcome is affected by the interference depending on the input state.
 Upon measurement, the quantum system collapses to an output state corresponding to one particular operation based on the adaptive probability distribution.
 Such dynamic assignment of probabilities makes interference the core ingredient for the enhancements brought by measurement-controlled post-processing.